 For the surfer looking for reliable waves, Abraham says, "the beach that breaks most often is Asilomar Beach.
 This beach is in the open ocean, however, and should be surfed only when the waves are less than waist-high."
 Abraham gives other cautions, as well: "Watch out for riptides near the road and a few clusters of submerged rocks."

 Another intermediate-to-advanced beach that Abraham recommends: "Carmel Beach is fairly well protected from the open ocean, but the riptides here have taken many lives over the years during big winter swells.
 Surf here only when less than waist-high."

-Other popular beaches for surfing include local favorite Moss Landing and the beach at Andrew Molera State Park in Big Sur.
+Other popular beaches for surfing include local favorites Marina State Beach, Moss Landing and the beach at Andrew Molera State Park in Big Sur.